JvanKatwijk/dab-pluto/README.md

 The supported samplerates for the Adalm Pluto start slightly higher than the required 2048000 samples/second we need for DAB.
-So one of the experiments was to compare a solution with a fractional decimation from 2100000 samples per second to 2048000 to an integer decimation from 2 * 2048000 to 2048000 samples per second.
+So one of the experiments was to compare a solution with a fractional decimation (implemented by linear interpolation) from 2100000 samples per second to 2048000 to an integer decimation from 2 * 2048000 to 2048000 samples per second.
 The latter obviously requires some decent filtering (the DAB signal has a width of just over 1.5 MHz) of the input.
 The ad9361 library provides a suitable baseband filtering that seems to work well.
 Since fractional decimation requires interpolation of complex (floating point) numbers, and integer decimation - provided filtering is OK - only requires